 The Kalispel Tribe was the first of three tribes involved in Albeni Falls Wildlife Mitigation to participate in the Upper Columbia United Tribes Monitoring and Evaluation Program (UWMEP) for monitoring and evaluation of their restoration activities.
 There is no description in either the Kalispel Tribe's summary or their 2015 annual report as to how monitoring and evaluation data will be used to track progress.
 Summary Reports and presentations by UCUT tribes indicate that they are depending on the UWMEP to provide their site-specific M&E needs.
 Sampling of perhaps one site per habitat type by the UWMEP on an individual mitigation property will not be sufficient to assess specific mitigation actions on individual properties.
-The Tribes will need to develop adaptive management plans for individual mitigation properties that contain quantifiable objectives, timelines, M&E protocols to assess quantified elements within objectives for individual properties.
+The Tribes will need to develop adaptive management plans for individual mitigation properties that contain quantifiable objectives, timelines, M&E protocols to assess quantified elements within objectives for individual properties, and a decision-making structure for adapting management actions or objectives into the future.